-Some people most times get red velvet cake mixed up because they assume red velvet cake is just a red coloured cake but truly it takes more than red colouring to make the cake that now almost signifies love all over the world and mostly baked on Valentine’s day, “Cake of love”.
+Some people, most times get red velvet cake wrong because they assume red velvet cake is just a red coloured cake but truly it takes more than red colouring to make the cake of love.

 Love is sweet, love gives us a velvet feeling (soft), the part of our body where we feel love is the heart hence love is red.
-Love turns one to a demi/semi god in the eyes of one’s lover,hence Red velvet personifies love and the act of love.
+Love turns one to a demi/semi god in the eyes of one’s lover,hence red velvet quantifies as “Cake of love”.

-A classic red velvet is moist,as a subtle chocolate taste in it and is slightly sweet.
-It also subtle blend of chocolate cake and milk cake with a beautiful red colour.
+A classic red velvet is moist, creamy, with a subtle chocolate taste in it and is slightly sweet.

-To get a red velvet cake way back then,the reaction of acidic vinegar and buttermilk with cocoa gave it’s red colour, made the cake moist and fluffy.
-To still get this natural colouring, one can use a non dutched cocoa or a cocoa that passed through broma processing.
+To get a red velvet cake way back then,the reaction of acidic vinegar and buttermilk with cocoa gave it it’s red colour, made the cake moist and fluffy.
+To still get this natural colouring, one can use a non-dutched cocoa or a cocoa that passed through broma processing.

-During World War 2, bakers used beet juice to enhance the colour of their cakes,hence some bakers started using beet juice as a added ingredient to their red velvet cakes.
+During World War II, bakers used beet root juice to enhance the colour of their cakes,hence some bakers started using beet root juice as an added ingredient to their red velvet cakes.

 Celebrate yourself and treat yourself with the cake of love or celebrate your lover this season of love.